widgetti/solara/solara/website/pages/docs/content/04-tutorial/20-web-app.md

 Since your script is only run once, you could put in the main body of your script code that only needs to run once (e.g. loading data from disk)

-Every browser/user that connects will get an independant version of the state (in this case the number of clicks), so you do not share the number of clicks with other people.
+Every browser/user that connects will get an independent version of the state (in this case the number of clicks), so you do not share the number of clicks with other people.

 ## Modify the script